When JoJo Learning sent us Luka Reading Robot for unbiased feedback, I thought Luka was too good to be true.

 How my kids have been using Luka

-They’ve been wanting to bring Luka to the dinner table, so if my husband isn’t home (he speaks English and doesn’t understand Chinese), I let the Luka join and read to us while we eat!
+They’ve been wanting to bring Luka to the dinner table.
+If my husband isn’t home (he speaks English and doesn’t understand Chinese), sometimes I let the Luka join and read to us while we eat!

 Also for those who worry that robots will take over people, we are a fairly low-tech family and feel comfortable with Luka.